Ann Hedreen is a writer, filmmaker, and teacher.

 Ann earned her M.F.A. in creative writing from Goddard College and her B.A. at Wellesley College.
 She teaches memoir writing at Seattle Central College, Hugo House and elsewhere.

 A Seattle native, she is an alumna of the Hedgebrook center for women writers.
-Ann recently completed a second memoir, After Ecstasy: Memoir of an Observant Doubter.
+Ann is currently at work on a book of essays.

 Ann's Teaching Style & Approach